 Full tables are reserved as shown above; smaller purchases are seated first-come, first-served.
 Tickets will not be mailed.
 Purchase information will be recorded and available at the door for check-in.

 The evening’s program will include:

-- Entertainment following dinner by a local quartet
+- Entertainment following dinner by the Psalm Tones.

 - Social Hour: Herring, rye bread, cheese & crackers, soft drinks, red & white wine.

-- Main Course: Beet soup (barszcz) with mushroom dumplings (uszka), cheese, pierogi (cheese and potato, sauerkraut), fresh cod, split peas and cabbage (kapusta z grochem)
+- Main Course: Beet soup (barszcz) with mushroom dumplings (uszka), pierogi (cheese and potato, sauerkraut), fresh cod, split peas and cabbage (kapusta z grochem).

-Watch for information each Christmas season on programs to be presented by the Polish Heritage Society of Rochester, the Krakow Sister Cities Program and the Rochester Museum and Science Center, especially the annual Wigilia celebration.
+Watch for information each Christmas season on programs to be presented by the Polish Heritage Society of Rochester and the Krakow Sister Cities Program.

 “Wigilia” comes from the Latin word “vigilare,” meaning “to await.”
 The actual Wigilia celebration begins on December 24th when the first star in the east (Gwiazdka) is seen.